mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

 ### Installing MindSpore

-The MindSpore federated learning cloud cluster does not depend on hardware devices.
-Therefore, you only need to install the MindSpore of the `CPU` version.
-Run commands provided by the [official website](https://www.mindspore.cn/install) to install the latest MindSpore of the `CPU` version.
+The MindSpore federated learning cloud cluster supports deployment on x86 CPU and GPU hardware platforms.
+Run commands provided by the [official website](https://www.mindspore.cn/install) to install the latest MindSpore.

 ## Defining a Model